-But the judges of Middle Tennessee’s court of appeals (Andy D. Bennett, Frank Clement Jr., Richard Dinkins and W. Neal McBrayer) upheld Martin’s ruling.
-The appeals court decision makes Tennessee the only state in the union where it is legal for a fiduciary to hide and destroy assets, trusts, securities, legal, financial and accounting re
+The trustees appealed Martin’s decision but the judges of Middle Tennessee’s court of appeals (Andy D. Bennett, Frank Clement Jr., Richard Dinkins and W. Neal McBrayer) upheld Martin.
+The appeals court decision makes Tennessee the only state in the union where it is legal for a fiduciary to hide and destroy assets, trusts, securities, legal, financial and accounting records.

 Moreover, the ruling allows a fiduciary to bill the client or beneficiary for the time spent hiding the records from that client.